CBN’ll retain high interest rates to tame inflation — Cardoso

 Dumebi Oluwole, Senior Economist at data firm Stears, said: “The central bank is on the mark with what needs to be done.
 But we have to remember that Nigeria’s inflation is a lot more structural.
 Issues like insecurity are affecting our ability to produce food and that is inducing food inflation.”

-Also reacting, David Adonri, Vice Chairman, Highcap Securities, said: “High-interest rate is a bad omen for the economy.
-It escalates the cost of production and the cost of consumer credit.
-If supply-side measures are not concomitantly run, it can cause a vicious cycle of galloping inflation.
-“Consequently, monetary and fiscal policies should work together to start addressing the supply gap that will rein in inflation and reduce the interest rate.”
+Also reacting, David Adonri, Vice Chairman, Highcap Securities, said: “High interest rate is a bad omen for the economy.
+It escalates the cost of production and cost of consumer credit.
+If supply side measures are not concomitantly run, it can cause a vicious cycle of galloping inflation.
+“Consequently, monetary and fiscal policies should work together to start addressing the supply gap that will rein in inflation and reduce interest rate.”

 However, Cardoso said he hoped that high rates would not “linger” for too long and act as a disincentive to investment and production.
 He said that raising rates had been essential.